projectglow/glow/README.md

 testOnly *VCFDataSourceSuite
 ```

+If you use IntelliJ, you'll want to set up [scalafmt on save](https://scalameta.org/scalafmt/docs/installation.html).

 To test or testOnly in remote debug mode with IntelliJ IDEA set the remote debug configuration in IntelliJ to 'Attach to remote JVM' mode and a specific port number (here the default port number 5005 is used) and then modify the definition of options in groupByHash function in build.sbt to
 ```
 val options = ForkOptions().withRunJVMOptions(Vector("-Xmx1024m")).withRunJVMOptions(Vector("-agentlib:jdwp=transport=dt_socket,server=y,suspend=y,address=5005"))